apify/rag-web-browser/README.md

 and it will store the results to the default dataset.
 This is useful for testing and evaluation, but might be too slow for production applications and RAG pipelines, because it takes some time to start a Docker container and the web browser.
-Also, one Actor run can only handle one query, and thus it's inefficient.
+Also, one Actor run can only handle one query, making it's inefficient.

 ### Standby web server